-I turned fifty-three recently and decided to make a fitness comeback.
+I decided to make a fitness comeback after I turned fifty.

-I liked the idea of turning 53 and being in the second half of my lifespan and yet in the best shape of my life – and feeling better than I ever have before.
+I liked the idea of being in the second half of my lifespan and yet in the best shape of my adult life.

-And as this new goal began to take shape inside of my mind, I used specific methods to create a tailored plan for reaching a higher level of fitness.
+As this new goal began to take shape inside my mind, I used specific methods to create a tailored plan for reaching a higher fitness level.